 Kerry uses the Supplier Ethical Data Exchange (SEDEX) to share details of our social and environmental performance with customers and to monitor our supplier compliance with Kerry’s requirements.
-Across our own facilities, 100% of manufacturing sites are registered members of SEDEX and all of our sites in developing regions have SMETA (SEDEX Members Ethical Trade Audit) or equivalent certification.
+Across our own facilities, 100% of manufacturing sites are registered members of SEDEX and all of our sites in developing regions undergo SMETA (SEDEX Members Ethical Trade Audit) or equivalent audits.

-With our direct suppliers, we adopt a risk based approach to monitoring compliance, focusing on those locations and/or commodities where there is a higher risk of non-conformance with our policies.
+With our direct suppliers, we adopt a risk based approach to monitoring compliance, focusing on those locations and/or commodities where there is a higher risk of non-conformance with our requirements.

 As part of our ‘Towards 2020’ programme, Kerry Group has identified key raw material categories that are of strategic importance to our business.
-Within these categories, our goal is to encourage sustainable production practices throughout the supply chain.
+Within these categories, our goal is to encourage more sustainable production.

-For each category we have identified the priority issues and are working on the development of programmes that help to address these.
+For each category we have identified priority issues and ways in which we can help to address these.
 We adopt a tailored approach to sourcing and while certification has an important role to play, in some regions more direct involvement is required.
 You can find more information on our approach in our Sustainable Agriculture Guidance Document or for more detail on the work underway within specific raw material categories, click on the relevant link below.

 Forests play a vital role in supporting sustainable agriculture and livelihoods around the world and after oceans are the world’s largest storehouses of carbon.
 Although forest loss has slowed in recent years, many areas of tropical forest remain under threat.

-Agriculture is estimated to be the direct driver for around 80% of deforestation worldwide and a small number of commodities are at high risk of being associated with this activity.
-At Kerry, we have made a public commitment to No Deforestation across these high risk supply chains by 2025.
-To satisfy this commitment, we will seek full traceability from our raw material suppliers back to the agricultural point of origin as part of our work under each of the categories indentified in our No Deforestation Policy.
+Agriculture is estimated to be the direct driver for around 80% of deforestation worldwide and a small number of commodities are at high risk of being associated with forest loss.
+At Kerry, we have made a public commitment to No Deforestation across our high risk supply chains by 2025.
+To satisfy this commitment, we will seek full traceability from our raw material suppliers back to the agricultural point of origin as part of our work under each of the categories identified in our No Deforestation Policy.